California's congressional districts: Historical district boundaries

+Redistricting

+1992 court-ordered districting

 The 1990 census gave California seven additional congressional seats.
-Legislative attempts to draw new districts failed, as Republican governor Pete Wilson vetoed all three plans made by the Democrat-controlled state legislature.
+Legislative attempts to draw new districts failed, as Republican governor Pete Wilson vetoed all three plans made by the Democratic-controlled state legislature.
 In September 1991, the Supreme Court of California took over the redistricting process to break the stalemate and, under its direction, a panel of retired judges determined the boundaries of the new districts.

-Bipartisan redistricting (2002)
+2002 bipartisan redistricting

 After the 2000 census, the California State Legislature was obliged to complete redistricting for House of Representatives districts (in accordance with Article 1, Section 4 of the United States Constitution) as well as California State Assembly and California State Senate districts.
 It was mutually decided by legislators that the status quo in terms of balance of power would be preserved - a so-called Incumbent Protection Plan.
 A bipartisan gerrymandering effort was done, and districts were configured in such a way that they were dominated by one or the other party, with few districts that could be considered competitive.
 In some cases this resulted in extremely convoluted boundary lines.

 In the 2004 elections, a win by less than 55 percent of the vote was quite rare.
 This was seen in only five out of 80 State Assembly seats and two out of 20 State Senate seats up for election.
 The congressional seats were even less competitive than the state legislative districts - just three of the 53 districts were won with less than 60 percent of the vote in 2004.